accesslabs-dev/bna-website/content/english/blog/post-1.md

 However, you couldn't give a smaller crap for it.
 You just wanna use and it's totally fair.

-Everything from now on is focused on maximizing how you use LLMs in your day-to-day activities at work or at home.
+Everything from now on is focused on maximizing which LLMs you use in your day-to-day activities at work or at home.

 I really do believe there are a large amount of people that: